 Credits, 2 sem. hrs.
-This is the third of a multi-semester series of labs where students gain practical skills in medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests, electrocardiography (ECG), and other diagnostic methods.
-Includes demonstration and practice of various physical examination and laboratory methods including ECG theory and interpretation.
-This semester includes hands-on practice of several clinical procedures such as suturing, catheterization and lumbar puncture.
+This is the third of a multi-semester series of labs where students gain practical skills in medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests and other diagnostic methods.
+Includes demonstration and practice of various physical examination and laboratory tests.